-Tam Thi Pham completed her Bachelor of Musicology at the Vietnam National Institute of Music.
-She is currently enrolled at the Kontaktstudiengang New Compositional Techniques at the University of Music and Theater Hamburg in the class of Prof. Helmut W. Erdmann, Prof. Alexander Schubert and Prof. Dr. Georg Hajdu.
+Tam Thi Pham completed her Bachelor of Musicology at the Vietnam National Academy of Music.
+She is currently studying in Master of New Compositional Techniques, Multimedia composition at the University of Music and Theater Hamburg in the class of Prof. Helmut W. Erdmann, Prof. Alexander Schubert and Prof. Dr. Georg Hajdu.

 The “Lost” – one of Ms. Pham’s improvisation music works, has been chosen to be a part of the “Synthesis Album Vol. 1”.
 This album has been published by the Urban Art Berlin and it collected sound works from female composers all over the world who professionally work in the sonic field.
 Ms. Pham’s piece titled “Sadness with the sea” has been on the album “Emergence” which was released by the British label Flaming Pines.